 The workbook does a great job of combining very basic reading, handwriting, spelling, and grammar.
 THANK YOU, COLETTE!

-Compliments of Evangelium Press, I have three copies of Short Vowel Stories to give away.
+I have three copies of Short Vowel Stories to give away.
 Leave a short comment stating for whom you would use the book, for example: your 5-year-old son, your kindergartener, your niece, nephew, grandchild, neighbor’s dog, etc. (U.S. residents only, please).
 In a week or two, I’ll close the draw and contact the winners by replying to their comments.

 If you have an emerging reader, check out these posts on teaching your child to read: